Plus get our latest book recommendations, author news, and competitions right to your inbox.

 Raves and Reviews

-“An impassioned story of anti-fracking activism.”
+“An impassioned story of anti-fracking activism.”—Kirkus Reviews

-"This book will make you feel alive.
+“This book will make you feel alive.
 Land Marks puts the reader on the gritty front lines of activism as Rebecca Walton, Lesert’s unforgettable protagonist, and a committed band of activists risk it all to battle fracking on Michigan soil.
-The final pages had me weeping with joy."
+If ever there were a necessary book for our times, Land Marks is it.
+You will close this book feeling washed with elation.”—Katy Yocom, author of Three Ways to Disappear, winner of the Siskiyou Prize for Environmental Literature

-"Land Marks is an important and powerful novel, and deserves its place in a growing literature of ecological resistance.
-Read it, and then act."
+“Land Marks is an important and powerful novel, and deserves its place in a growing literature of ecological resistance.
+Read it, and then act.”—Derrick Jensen, author of A Language Older Than Words and Endgame

 Resources and Downloads